We’re constantly plugged in, and as a millennial content creator, I feel like I’m constantly checking my phone or working on the computer.

 HOW TO START

-Starting small is the biggest key for success in starting a digital detox.
+Starting small is the biggest key to success in starting a digital detox.
 Remember we’re changing a mindset here!

 - Tidy your apps.
 Clear those that are unused, unhealthy, or simply unproductive.